YuriyIvon/DatabaseBenchmark/README.md

 * `Sentence`
 * `Paragraph`
 * `Text`

+#### Unique
+Enforces uniqueness of values produced by the underlying generator.
+Most of the generators provided here do not have uniqueness guarantees.
+This generator wraps any other generator and tracks the values it produces.
+If a newly generated value has been seen before, it calls the underlying generator again until a new unique value is produced or the number of attempts is exhausted.

+The available attributes are:
+* `AttemptCount` - the number of attempts to produce a unique value from the underlying generator.
+The default value is `100`.
+* `MaxValues` - the maximum expected number of unique values to be generated.
+This parameter is needed to properly set up the Bloom filter used to handle the uniqueness checks.
+The default value is `1000000`, so if you are generating datasets with more than a million rows, this parameter should be explicitly specified.
+* `SourceGeneratorOptions` - the underlying generator options - can be any of the other types.

 #### Vehicle
 Generates vehicle-related pieces of information.
 The following values are available for its  `Kind`  attribute: